 As a researcher with significant training in exercise science and sleep medicine, Dr. Kline's research focuses on the use of physical activity as a nonpharmacologic/behavioral treatment for disturbed sleep and its health consequences, how poor sleep impacts exercise behavior, and how behavioral interventions such as exercise may reduce cardiometabolic disease risk through improved sleep.
 Dr. Kline also has a long-standing interest in studying the impact of sleep and circadian rhythms on athletic performance, and specifically how these factors may be used to optimize performance.
 He utilizes a wide variety of measurement techniques to assess sleep, including self-report questionnaire, diary, actigraphy, home-based portable monitoring, and laboratory-based polysomnography, and has addressed his research questions using a number of different approaches including laboratory-based randomized controlled trials (exercise and sleep apnea), archival analyses of RCTs (DREW, Sleep AHEAD) and epidemiologic datasets (SWAN), and observational surveys ('Sleep in America' poll).
 For more information on Dr. Kline's research and publications, visit his Google Scholar and ResearchGate pages.

-Dr. Kline is looking to accept graduate students with research interests in the bidirectional relationship between exercise and sleep for the 2017-2018 academic year.
-Please contact Dr. Kline for additional information about the lab and the application process.
+Dr. Kline is looking to accept graduate students with research interests in the bidirectional relationship between exercise and sleep for the 2018-2019 academic year.
+Please contact Dr. Kline for additional information about the research group and the application process.

 If you are an undergraduate or MS student at the University of Pittsburgh who is interested in joining the group as a volunteer research assistant, please contact Dr. Kline.
 The minimum commitment expected is 5-10 hours per week for at least 2 semesters.
 Students will gain hands-on experience at all stages of the research process.